What is CBD?

-The CBD Program requires most sellers and lessors of commercial office space of 2,000 square metres or more to disclose the building's energy efficiency.
+The CBD Program requires most sellers and lessors of commercial office space of 2,000 square metres (1000 square metres from 1 July 2017) or more to disclose the building's energy efficiency.
 This is required by the Building Energy Efficiency Disclosure Act 2010 (BEED Act).

 However, there are exceptions to the legislation.
 In addition, in certain circumstances, a building may be granted an exemption.
 If your building fits into either of these categories, you are not required to disclose its energy efficiency information when selling or leasing.
 The table below outlines the difference between Exceptions and Exemptions at a glance.

 The CBD Program requires a NABERS Energy rating for affected buildings.
 NABERS is a national rating system that measures the environmental performance of Australian buildings, tenancies and homes.
 The CBD Program integrates the NABERS Energy for Offices rating into the information disclosed to prospective buyers and tenants of large commercial office spaces.